t6/freebsd-runit/docs/runit-faster.md

 # Jails

 `runit-faster` will create a `jail0` interface in the 192.168.95.0/24 network by default.
 The host gets IP 192.168.95.1.
-You can use this to very quickly setup jails.
+This can be used this to very quickly setup jails.
+You can change the network and IP settings by editing `/usr/local/etc/runit/core-services/44-jail-network.sh`.

 Setup NAT in `/etc/pf.conf`
 ```